iitmadra/iitmadra/README.md

 - 👋 Hi, I’m Amrendra kumar
 - 👀 I’m interested in Software Devloper
-- 🌱 I’m currently Pursuing B.Tech from Computer Science Engineering
+- 🌱 I’m Completed B.Tech in Computer Science Engineering
 - 💞️ I’m looking For IT sector
 - 📫 How to reach me ...